Comprehensive Vet Assistant Program

 Vet Assistant Salary

 If you are concerned about salary–and who isn’t–vet assistants earn a salary on par with many other careers that do not require a degree.
-Bank tellers, preschool teachers, receptionists, and vet assistants all earn an average salary in the mid-$30,000 range.
+Preschool teachers, receptionists, bank tellers and vet assistants all earn an average salary in the mid-$30,000 range.

 How to Become a Veterinary Assistant

-In all honesty, however, it takes a good bit of luck to land a vet assistant job without any more experience or credentials than a high school degree.
-So many people want to work with animals that you’ll be up against job candidates with animal care experience or a veterinary assistant certificate.
+In reality, it takes a good bit of luck to land a veterinary assistant job without any more experience or credentials than a high school degree.
+So many people want to work with animals that you’ll be up against job candidates with animal care experience or who have completed an approved veterinary assistant program.

-If you keep applying for jobs and getting turned down, you might want to consider earning your veterinary assistant certificate.
-Earning a veterinary assistant certificate only takes about a year and can be accomplished online.
+To improve your chances of landing a job, you might want to consider earning your veterinary assistant certificate.
+Earning a veterinary assistant certificate takes about a year and teaches you what you need to know to begin work in the veterinary field:

 - How to safely restrain animals so they can receive care